rmkx/APFP/README.md

 2. Having [BetterDiscord](https://betterdiscord.app/) installed, go to the "Plugins" tab on your Discord settings, and click the "Open Plugins folder" button.
 3. Move the plugin file you downloaded into the folder that opened when clicking the button.
 4. Enable the plugin in the "Plugins" tab.
 Now you will be able to see people's Animated Profile Pictures, and they will see yours.
-5. Make a request for an Animated Profile picture by following the following section.
+5. Make a request for an Animated Profile picture by following the next section.

 ## Requesting a picture:
 To request an Animated Profile Picture join [this](https://discord.gg/xzwKqwvQcP) Discord server, and get into the **#apfp-requests** channel.